fabien-roquet/MEOP_process/docs/batch_processing.md

 The runner is designed to:

 - continue past deployment-level failures;
-- avoid redoing deployments that already completed successfully;
+- avoid redoing deployments that already completed successfully when canonical outputs still exist;
 - keep one readable log per deployment;
 - produce a compact Markdown and CSV summary for each batch run;
 - refresh `list_tags.csv` and `list_deployments.csv` at the end of the run.